emilioschepis/docupool/README.md

 This project was created using [Supabase](https://supabase.com) as part of the [Bring the Func](https://www.madewithsupabase.com/bring-the-func) Hackathon of April 2022.

 DocuPool is hosted on Vercel at [https://docupool.vercel.app/](https://docupool.vercel.app/).
+Try [searching for "fables"](https://docupool.vercel.app/app/search?q=fables) to see some sample documents!

 Built with ❤️ by